 It's important to deal with a blocked duct quickly as, if left, it could lead to mastitis.

-Mastitis (inflammation in the breast) happens when a blocked duct isn't relieved.
+Mastitis (inflammation in the breast) happens when a blocked duct is not relieved.

 It makes the breast feel painful and inflamed, and can make you feel very unwell with flu-like symptoms.

-If you don't deal with the early signs of mastitis, it can turn into an infection and you'll need to take antibiotics.
+If you do not deal with the early signs of mastitis, it can turn into an infection and you'll need to take antibiotics.

 - a breast that feels hot and tender

 - a red patch of skin that's painful to touch